sk18g12/savings-goal-roundup/README.md

 * Only GBP Account used
 * Only "OUT" direction transactions used
 * You can only have one account of each currency

+#### Future Work

+* Fetch Customer Details for greetings - e.g. Name
+* More options to filter transactions - e.g. Contactless payments only